Cheyenne Class Reconstruction

-The image from the Behind the Scenes Card Game was the only known canon image of the Cheyenne class for some time.
-Recently, a new image became available which, however, shows the ship from a very similar angle.
+The image from the Behind the Scenes Card Game was the only known canon image of the Cheyenne class until a new image became available.
+The new image, however, shows the ship from a very similar angle.
 Unfortunately, the viewing angle does not reveal the curvature of the nacelle pylons.
 There used to be three theories how the pylons may actually bend:

 - Both the upper and lower pylons bend upwards.
 In this case the lower half would not be symmetrical to the upper half.
 However, there could be small engineering hull holding a navigational deflector and a shuttlebay.